Sukhda Pritam

-Sukhda Pritam is an Indian judge, presently Chief Judicial Magistrate.
-She remained as Joint Member Secretary, Haryana State Legal Services Authority in 2020-21.
 She also remained Deputy Registrar(Judicial) for two years at National Green Tribunal, Delhi.
-She is Judicial Magistrate First Class from Haryana Cadre.
-She was earlier appointed as Additional Civil Judge (Sr.) Division cum Judicial Magistrate in District Courts Sonipat since 19 April 2016.
+She was earlier appointed as Additional Civil Judge (Sr.) Division in District Courts Sonipat since April 2016, where she presided over Juvenile Justice Board.
+She was transferred and promoted from Chandigarh to Sonipat on 13 April 2016.

 Her Father Justice Pritam Pal is a retired High Court Judge and was later appointed as Lokayukta, an anti-corruption ombudsman body of Haryana.
 After serving as Lokayukta her father retired from services on 18 January 2016.
-She was transferred and promoted from Chandigarh to Sonipat on 13 April 2016.

 Judge

 She joined as a Judge and was appointed in Panchkula District Courts.
-She served there for a period of around 6 months and thereafter she was transferred on deputation to the Chandigarh District Courts where she served till April 2016.
+Thereafter she was transferred on deputation to the Chandigarh District Courts where she served till April 2016.
 She earned many distinctions during her service as Judge in Chandigarh.
 She was known to be a Judge of strict discipline and was one of the Judges who started Video Conferencing in the District Courts Chandigarh while serving as Duty Magistrate.
 She handled many high-profile cases including trial of Kuldeep Bishnoi, founder of HJC, Haryana.
 Kuldeep Bishnoi charges were later dismissed.
 In 2015 she ordered medical examination of an accused who alleged custodial beating by Chandigarh Police during custody.
 She was praised all around area for her efforts for the accused.
 She was also praised for her letter to the Governor of Punjab regarding human trafficking due to which a big scandal of trafficking was busted in Chandigarh.
 Accused of theft of heritage furniture of Chandigarh were produced before her.

 Lawyer

 Dr. Sukhda Pritam practiced as a lawyer before the Hon'ble Supreme Court of India prior to her selection in the Judiciary.
-During her brief appearance before the Supreme Court, she was standing counsel for the State of Haryana and has many judgments to her credit.
+During her appearance before the Supreme Court, she was standing counsel for the State of Haryana and has many judgments to her credit.
 She represented the state in many high profile matters.